-We are the only UK member of the highly prestigious European Chamber Music Academy which enables our advanced chamber ensembles to participate in classes at the highest level with tutors and ensembles from other leading European institutions such as the Paris Conservatoire and the University of Music and Performing Arts, Vienna.
+We also benefit from close links with chamber music organisations worldwide, and as the UK’s only member of the European Chamber Music Academy our advanced chamber ensembles can participate in classes at institutions such as the Paris Conservatoire and University of Music and Performing Arts in Vienna.

 How You Will Learn

-RNCM students have the opportunity to learn in a variety of settings.
-Regular performance classes take place alongside individual ensemble coaching, collaboration between composers and ensembles is encouraged and tutored and there is a busy schedule of visiting world class artists.
+Students have the opportunity to learn in a variety of settings.
+Regular performance classes take place alongside individual ensemble coaching, collaboration between composers and ensembles is encouraged and tutored, and there is a busy schedule of visiting world-class artists.
 Recent masterclasses have been given by Frans Helmerson, Hatto Beyerle, Ralph Kirshbaum, Kathryn Stott, Hansjörg Schellenberger and the Guarneri Piano Trio.

-The annual Chamber Music Festival, directed by Petr Prause, is the largest of its kind in Europe and attracts a truly international following.
+The annual Chamber Music Festival, directed by Jeremy Young, is the largest of its kind in Europe and attracts a truly international following.
 Recent festivals have featured the Borodin, Henschel and Pavel Haas Quartets, the Guarneri Piano Trio, Jane Manning and Rachael Podger, among many others.

 Chamber Music Staff